stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 description: the third post in series Kubernetes Networking Explained
 ---

-## Recommended Resources
+## Prerequisites

 The video [Network Namespaces Basics Explained in 15 Minutes](https://youtu.be/j_UUnlVC2Ss) is a great introduction about how Linux network namespaces work.
+However, this video has several mistakes so just getting a basic idea of the command line is sufficient.

 ## Set up the environment
+To experiment with the content in this article, you need a Linux machine.
+If you don't have Linux installed, a virtual machine also works well.
+You can also use my Github repository [network-namespace-experiment](https://github.com/stackunderflow101/network-namespace-experiment) which provides a minimal Vagrantfile and the scripts to do the experiment.

 We can set up two network namespaces connected to a bridge with the following commands: